iottly/iottly.github.io/getting_started.md

 - define a new global variable for the threshold value
 - fill the new command handler with the logic to store the threshold into the variable
 - change the loop function where we hardcoded the 48 value
+- finally flash the new code and test it.

 #### Create a new command